idlemoor/distcc-tools/README.md

 ## distcc-masq-server

-This package sets up a 'masquerade mode' distcc server for gcc (including g++, objc and gfortran) and clang/clang++.
+This package sets up a 'masquerade mode' distcc server for gcc (including g++ and objc) and clang/clang++.

 If the server and the clients have different versions of Slackware installed, you will also need the 'gcc-legacy' package (see below).